-But there's a new type of asset that pays out "dividends": cryptocurrency.
+But there's a new type of asset that pays out dividends: cryptocurrency.
 Here's how it works.

 What are blockchain or crypto dividends?

 However, some cryptocurrencies now pay a "reward," often called a cryptocurrency dividend -- sometimes passively for simply holding the digital currency in a digital wallet and sometimes for taking a specific action.
 These rewards aren't like stock dividends, which are paid from the excess cash a company generates.
-Payouts can vary, sometimes being calculated daily or monthly, and are dependent on the trading volume on a cryptocurrency exchange -- which makes them a variable type of passive income.
+Payouts can vary, sometimes being calculated daily or monthly, and they are dependent on the trading volume on a cryptocurrency exchange -- which makes them a variable type of passive income.

 Three blockchain or crypto stocks for dividends

-This concept of earning "dividends" from a digital currency may be new, but there are also ways to earn passive income through dividends from companies making use of blockchain technology.
-Here are three to consider.
+This concept of earning dividends from a digital currency may be new, but there are also ways to earn passive income through dividends from companies making use of blockchain technology.
+Here are three to consider:

 1. CME Group

 Mastercard (NYSE:MA) needs little introduction since it makes up a virtual duopoly with rival Visa (NYSE:V) in handling the global digital payments industry.
-As Mastercard specializes in digital transactions, cryptocurrency is a natural fit.
-And, as use of digital currency has risen, so has the payment company's investment in new projects.
+Since Mastercard specializes in digital transactions, cryptocurrency is a natural fit.
+And, as the use of digital currency has risen, so has the payment company's investment in new projects.
 In 2019, it announced a partnership with blockchain software firm R3 to develop a new cross-border transaction system.
 It has also begun partnering with crypto firms to allow the issuing of debit and other payment cards, allowing users to convert their cryptocurrency holdings into a fiat currency (issued by a government) to make purchases.

-This stock also pays a dividend, $0.40 per quarter as of mid-January (an annual yield of 0.5%).
+This stock also pays a dividend, which was $0.40 per quarter as of mid-January (an annual yield of 0.5%).
 It may not look like much, but the payout was a lowly $0.015 per share each quarter back in 2011 (adjusted for a 10-for-1 stock split in 2014).
 Additionally, Mastercard rewards shareholders by repurchasing its stock.
-In December 2020, it authorized a $6 billion buyback program, worth about 1.8% of Mastercard's market cap at this writing.
+In December 2020, it authorized a $6 billion buyback program, worth about 1.8% of Mastercard's market cap as of this writing.
 With digital payments only increasing in importance, Mastercard remains a viable means of betting on a digital future.

 Former tech bellwether IBM (NYSE:IBM) has seen better days.
 The stock has been stuck in neutral for a decade now, virtually unchanged from where it was at the end of 2010 to the time of this writing.
-However, while the old computing company adjusts to the cloud computing era, it's also making bets in other areas -- including blockchain.
+However, while the old computing company adjusts to the cloud computing era, it's also making bets in other areas, including blockchain.
 It's partnered with software start-ups and banks to launch the cryptocurrency Anchor, and it has a business division to help organizations around the world make use of blockchain in their own operations.

 Although there have been far better places to invest in the stock market over the past decade, IBM has steadily paid dividends for a long time.
 The quarterly payout was $1.63 per share as of mid-January (for a 5.1% annual yield), more than double the 2011 payout of $0.75.
-Also, the company is planning to spin off its legacy managed infrastructure business by the end of 2021, leaving the new IBM leaner and more focused on next-gen technology like cloud computing and blockchain.
+Also, the company is planning to spin off its legacy managed infrastructure business by the end of 2021, leaving the new IBM leaner and more focused on next-gen technology such as cloud computing and blockchain.